savoirfairelinux/server-tools/prototype/README.rst

  * create your own groups with access rights and record rules
  * add your own access rights and record rules to an existing group

-Once you have customize you rinstance properly, you can go to Settings > Modules > Prototype and create a new prototype:
+Once you have customized your instance properly, you can go to Settings > Modules > Prototype and create a new prototype:

  * fill in the information of your module (enter the name, the description, the logo, etc.)